-However, it can be really useful for some of us.
+However, they can be really useful for some of us.

-Go through this and if you can’t think of the situation in which these can help you I suggest saving your money.
+Go through this and if you can’t think of a situation in which these can help, I suggest saving your money.

-If you are some more extreme rider, knee and elbow pads are necessary and all these other things can bring your safety to a much higher level.
+If you are a more extreme rider, knee and elbow pads are necessary and all these other things can bring your e-scooter safety to a much higher level.

 So, at the end of the day...think twice and choose wisely.

 You may be struggling to maintain your e-scooter.
-I understand that was the problem for most riders at first.
-But eventually, you get familiar with a machine and come to realize that it will work better if you do so.
+I understand that was a problem for most riders at first.
+But eventually, you get familiar with the machine and come to realize that it will work better if you do so.

 ”My scooter is breaking down all the time, it has become so annoying!”

-And after that, that person continue to ride it as nothing is happening.
+And after that, that person continue to ride if as nothing is wrong.
 So, what happens after a while is this comment…

-“And now is dead!
-It is garbage, I knew that I shouldn’t buy it in the first place!”
+“And now it is dead!
+It is garbage, I knew that I shouldn’t have bought it in the first place!”

-“I bought this hoping that there is no requirement for maintaining at all.
-That commercial has told that maintaining is not necessary”
+“I bought this hoping that there would be no requirement to maintain it at all.
+That commercial told that maintenance wasn’t necessary”

-“In spite of the fact that there were some indications that something is wrong I kept riding because I didn’t give a damn.
-And now I regret…”
+“In spite of the fact that there were some indications that something was wrong, I kept riding because I didn’t give a damn.
+And now I regret it…”

-Regular maintenance is something that is generalized.
-What does that mean actually?
+A word "regular" maintenance is something debatable.
+What does that actually mean?

-For example, when you say I regularly run and brush my teeth.
-That means that you are brushing your teeth 3 times a day and that you are running 3 times a week.
+For example, when you say I run regularly and brush my teeth.
+That means that you are brushing your teeth three times a day and that you are running three times a week.
 Right?
 It could be something like that…

-And notice this word maintaining.
+And notice the word maintaining.
 That could be tricky to define as well.
 So, I will try to clear your sun visor.

-Some tips, notes and some pieces of advice as well.
-Something you can’t make a mistake with.
+Some e-scooter safety tips, notes and some pieces of advice as well.
+These are things you can’t make a mistake with.

 So, pay attention to following points:

 - If you hit a curb or pothole, check your tires